Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Abstract

 \section{Abstract}

-Given a multigraph $G=(V,E)$, the {\em edge-coloring problem} (ECP) is to color the edges of $G$ with the minimum number of colors so that no two adjacent edges have the same color.
-This problem can be naturally formulated as an integer program, and its linear programming relaxation is called the {\em fractional edge-coloring problem} (FECP).
-In the literature, the optimal value of ECP (resp.
-FECP) is called the {\em chromatic index} (resp. {\em fractional chromatic index}) of $G$, denoted by $\chi'(G)$ (resp. $\chi^*(G)$).
-Let $\Delta(G)$ be the maximum degree of $G$ and let
+Given a multigraph $G=(V,E)$, the edge-coloring problem (ECP) is to color the edges of $G$ with the minimum number of colors so that no two adjacent edges have the same color.
+This problem can be naturally formulated as an integer program, and its linear programming relaxation is referred to as the fractional edge-coloring problem (FECP).
+The optimal value of ECP (resp.
+FECP) is called the chromatic index (resp. fractional chromatic index) of $G$, denoted by $\chi'(G)$ (resp. $\chi^*(G)$).
+Let $\Delta(G)$ be the maximum degree of $G$ and let $\Gamma(G)$ be the density of $G$, defined by

 where $E(U)$ is the set of all edges of $G$ with both ends in $U$.
 Clearly, $\max\{\Delta(G), \, \lceil \Gamma(G) \rceil \}$ is a lower bound for $\chi'(G)$.
 As shown by Seymour, $\chi^*(G)=\max\{\Delta(G), \, \Gamma(G)\}$.
-In the 1970s Goldberg and Seymour independently conjectured that $\chi'(G) \le \max\{\Delta(G)+1, \, \lceil \Gamma(G) \rceil\}$.
-Over the past four decades this conjecture, a cornerstone in modern edge-coloring, has been a subject of extensive research, and has stimulated a significant body of work.
+In the early 1970s Goldberg and Seymour independently conjectured that $\chi'(G) \le \max\{\Delta(G)+1, \, \lceil \Gamma(G) \rceil\}$.
+Over the past five decades this conjecture, a cornerstone in modern edge-coloring, has been a subject of extensive research, and has stimulated an important body of work.
 In this paper we present a proof of this conjecture.
-Our result implies that, first, there are only two possible values for $\chi'(G)$, so an analogue to Vizing's theorem on edge-colorings of simple graphs, a fundamental result in graph theory, holds for multigraphs; second, although it is $NP$-hard in general to determine $\chi'(G)$, we can approximate it within one of its true value, and find it exactly in polynomial time when $\Gamma(G)>\Delta(G)$; third, every multigraph $G$ satisfies $\chi'(G)-\chi^*(G) \le 1$, so FECP has a fascinating integer rounding property.
+Our result implies that, first, there are only two possible values for $\chi'(G)$, so an analogue to Vizing's theorem on edge-colorings of simple graphs holds for multigraphs; second, although it is $NP$-hard in general to determine $\chi'(G)$, we can approximate it within one of its true value, and find it exactly in polynomial time when $\Gamma(G)>\Delta(G)$; third, every multigraph $G$ satisfies $\chi'(G)-\chi^*(G) \le 1$, and thus FECP has a fascinating integer rounding property.